Discussion of politics as an activity and of political problems, systems, ideologies, processes.

 Study of Hawaiian political thought in writing from ca. 1825 to the present, with emphasis on theory and research methods.
 Pre: 303, HAW 402 and HAW 428; or consent.
 (Cross-listed as HAW 612)

 Specific traditions and individuals, or particular issues and problems.
 (C) feminist theory.
 Repeatable one time.
-Pre: graduate standing or consent. ((C) Cross-listed as WS 615)
+Pre: graduate standing or consent. ((C) Cross-listed as WGSS 615)

 Historical treatment of the contact between state and indigenous peoples and a survey of contemporary indigenous political initiatives: social movements, media, indigenous studies programs, and events.